bartvanerp/SPSsite/content/info/master_main.md

 ### Graduating within the SPS group
 For everyone graduating within the SPS group you need to comply with following a certain set of courses.

-In the first quartile (Q1) you need to select three core courses from the set enlisted [here](https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering/curriculum/core-courses/).
+In the first quartile (Q1) you need to select three core courses from the set enlisted <a href="https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering/curriculum/core-courses/" target="_blank">here</a>.
 From this set of courses some are enlisted as either important or preferred by the SPS group.

 **Important**